Ah Boy

 Ah Boy (အာဘွိုင်း; born Kyaw Phyo Tun; on 13 January 1986) is a Burmese hip hop singer-songwriter, pioneer of the third generation of Burmese hip hop and businessman of Sino-Mon descent.
 He is the former lead vocalist of the popular Burmese hip hop band Rock$tar.

 Early life and education

 Ah Boy was born to Sein Wan, a well-known Moulmeinian business tycoon and his wife Myint Zu Htun in Myeik, Tanintharyi Division, Myanmar on 13 January 1986.
 Ah Boy is of Sino-Mon descent.
-He has an younger sister and an younger brother.
+He has a younger sister and a younger brother.
 He is a nephew of actor Lwin Moe.
 His family moved to Yangon from Myeik at his age 3.
 He attended high school at International School of Myanmar (ISM) and also educated in Practising School Yangon Institute of Education.

 Career

 Music career

 Ah Boy started his music career in 2002, while still a student.
 Shortly after, he became a member of the hip hop boy band Rock$tar and released songs and mix-tapes, collaborating with Rock$tar's members.
 Since then he has worked with mainstream artists.
 He is also active as a solo singer and launched his debut album Ta Yoke Tan (Chinatown) in 2007.

 On 7 June 2020, he released a single song with featured artist, ChanMyae MgCho, called "A Ngweh A That Myar" (အငွေ့အသက်များ) which peaked at number one on Joox's top 100 chart.
 That song listed in the Top 10 Popular Songs of Year 2020 and also won the JOOX 2020 Popular Song Award.
 On 11 November 2020, he released a single song with featured artist, Key Layshi, called "Kyay Kyun" (ကျေးကျွန်).